Hong Kong Protesters Defy Ban to March on Rail Terminus

 The march comes at the end of a week of tumultuous politics, even by Hong Kong standards.
 On Wednesday, the enclave’s top official, the increasingly isolated Carrie Lam, was prevented by unruly lawmakers from giving her annual policy address at the Legislative Council, and fled the room to calls for her ouster.
 On the following day, a question-and-answer session with Lam and legislators degenerated into similarly chaotic scenes.

 Hong Kong’s protests began in June as opposition to a detested (and now withdrawn) bill that Lam attempted to fast track.
-The bill would have made it possible, for the first time, for criminal fugitives to be extradited to mainland China.
+The measure would have made it possible, for the first time, for criminal fugitives to be extradited to mainland China.
 Fearing that Beijing would use the provision to round up dissidents and critics in the enclave, Hongkongers rose en masse, with millions taking to the streets.

 The protests have since become increasingly violent and their aims have broadened to include full democracy, self-determination and even independence for Hong Kong, which has infuriated Beijing.
 China regards the Hong Kong protests as a color revolution and President Xi Jinping has warned that “Anyone attempting to split China in any part of the country will end in crushed bodies and shattered bones.”